leo/args/README.md

 npm install --save args
 ```

-Once you're done, you can start using it within your binaries.
-Here's an ES6 example (don't worry, the package will also work with non-ES6 scripts):
+Once you're done, you can start using it within your binaries:

 ```js
 #!/usr/bin/env node